Mary Elizabeth Marsham, Countess of Romney

-Mary Elizabeth Marsham, Countess of Romney (c.1800 - 25 December 1847), formerly the Hon.
+Mary Elizabeth Marsham, Countess of Romney (6 March 1794 - 25 December 1847), formerly the Hon.
 Mary Elizabeth Townshend, was the second wife of Charles Marsham, 2nd Earl of Romney.
 She was the daughter of John Thomas Townshend, 2nd Viscount Sydney, and his wife, the former Lady Caroline Elizabeth Letitia Clements.

 Her first husband, whom she married on 4 October 1825, was George James Cholmondeley.
 Cholmondeley died in 1830.